Hand Fracture TreatmentBook Appointment

 - Inability to move the finger

-- Finger crossing over other fingers its when making a partial fist
+- Finger crossing over other fingers when making a partial fist

 - Less prominent or obvious knuckle

 A clinical examination usually detects the site of the injury.
 This includes assessment of all the skin, bones, nerves and tendons in the hand.
 An X-ray is required to identify the location and extent of the hand fracture.
 If there is a break in the skin with bleeding it indicates an open fracture which is a more severe injury and urgent medical review is required.

 Most of the time, the bones can be realigned by manipulating them under local anaesthetic without surgery.
 There may be cast, splint or fracture-brace application to immobilise the bones and hold them in place.
 The cast may extend from the fingertips down past the wrist almost to the elbow to stabilise the fracture.

 A second set of X-rays at one week later will be arranged in the clinic to ensure that the bones have remained in the proper position.

 The cast will be worn for three to six weeks depending on the bone that is fractured.
 Gentle hand exercises can be started after three weeks in most cases.
 There may be a slight shortening of the finger when everything has healed, but this should not affect the ability to use the hand and fingers.